MawKKe/forth-py/README.md

 Stack based computing for all!

-Probably not a 100% valid Forth implementation; mostly served as an educational exercise for me.
-However, I had a lot of fun writing this!
+I don't think this is going to be a 100% standard compliant Forth implementation (if there even is a standard...?).
+I just implement necessary features as I go.

+Working on this code is/was more of an educational experience for me.
+I've had loads of fun working on it 🙂

 ## Running